Central Coast

 Photo: Teddy Llovet

-The California’s Central Coast is a unique area that offers all the best that the California Coast has to offer.
-From the redwood forests of the Santa Cruz Mountains to the rugged drama of the Big Sur coast, the wineries and ranch lands of San Luis Obispo and Santa Barbara’s sandy beaches, the beauty of the Central Coast is unsurpassed in the State.
+California’s Central Coast is a unique area that offers all the best that the California Coast has to offer.
+From the redwood forests of the Santa Cruz Mountains to the rugged drama of the Big Sur coast, wineries and ranch lands of San Luis Obispo and Santa Barbara’s sandy beaches, the beauty of the Central Coast is unsurpassed in the State.
 The Coastal Conservancy works with local, state, and federal partners to protect and enhance the region’s wildlife and habitats, recreational opportunities, farms and ranches, and waterfront economies.
 Our goal is to ensure that the natural and scenic resources found so abundantly in the Central Coast persist for the enjoyment of many generations to come.

 Central Coast Project Priorities